Loading...

 • Metabolic acidosis ( is when acids build up in your body.)

-These symptoms also lead to secondary complications with kidney failure.
+These symptoms also lead to secondary complications.
 It includes:

 • Gout